La-Lojban/lojban.pw/data/pages/es/texts/emerald-tablet.md

             cu co&#039;e ra&#039;i le galtu
           </td>
           <td class="text-left align-text-top p-2 column-class-glico">
-            The higher is from the lower and the lower from the higher,
+            The higher is from the lower and the lower is from the higher,
           </td>
           <td class="text-left align-text-top p-2 column-class-glico_glosa___">
             <table